konsulin-care/pubcraft-editor/.kilocode/rules/memory-bank/context.md

 - Conduct thorough testing of the cross-reference system to ensure full functionality and stability.
 - Verify the functionality of the Bibliography tab and ensure BibTeX import and export are working correctly.
 - Consider adding unit tests for the bibliography functionality.
-- Conduct thorough testing of the new authentication bypass mechanism.
-- Review environment configuration management for potential improvements in security and flexibility.